moppedisco/blog/_posts/2014-02-11-CSS-IS-AWESOME.markdown

 categories: jekyll update
 ---

 Saying “no” is hard, even if it’s to a close friend.
-In a professional environment, however, it can be important and often far more difficult.
-So how do you soften the blow of a straight “no” answer?
-Say yes… and offer something more!

 ###The Hard Way